 Well, in that case, you might haven’t paid off your outstanding balance amount within 180 days from your last due payment date.
-Then you start getting collection calls either from your creditors or collection agencies.
-And now these collection calls are posing as bugbear in your life!
+Due to that you start getting collection calls either from your creditors or collection agencies.
+And now these collection calls are posing as bugbears in your life!

 But, you don’t need to worry about this!
 We are there to help you out.
 And opting for debt settlement could be an effective way out for you.

 Usually, your creditors sell off your debts to collection agencies after continued non-repayment of 180 days after your default date, that is, the last due date of your payment.

 “A lot of people are ashamed of having their debt, and that’s what debt collectors prey on,” says Ramon Khan, a former debt collector from Texas.

 So, to opt for debt settlement, firstly, you need to negotiate with your creditors or collection agencies to reduce your outstanding payable amount!

 They might not agree at first when you try to negotiate with them.
 But you have to remain calm and propose a fruitful offer to settle debt with a reduced lump sum payment!
 You might have to convince them that bankruptcy can be an option you can think if they don’t agree for settlement.

 But before you start settling your debt with a collection agency or your creditors on your own, just go through the checklist carefully!